Education Keynote Speaker for Teachers, Administrators, and School Leaders

 Slide Clicker

-Steve travels with his own presentation remote (Perfect Cue).
-He will test the clicker during the sound check to ensure there is no interference with other wireless frequencies.
+Steve travels with his own presentation remote (Perfect Cue) and will test it during sound check for frequency conflicts.

-Due to copyright restrictions, Steve must use his own laptop to deliver his presentation.
+Due to copyright restrictions, Steve must use his own laptop.
 Slides and videos cannot be transferred to a house computer in advance.
+If another presenter is using the projection system before Steve, please arrange for a video switcher so the transition between computers is seamless.

-There is no one single factor that influences the success of the presentation more than the set-up of the room.
-Steve and his support team are experts in helping you finalize a room layout that accommodates his high level of audience engagement.
+There is no single factor that influences a presentation more than how the room is set up.
+Steve and his team are happy to help you finalize a layout that works.

 Set-up Time

-Steve needs to have at least 30 minutes away from the audience to set his materials and demonstrations.
-Someone from Steve’s team will be on hand to help distribute materials on tables or under chairs if Steve is doing a hands-on activity with the audience.
-This will be discussed in more detail after the program is booked.
+Steve needs at least 30 minutes before the audience arrives to set his materials and demonstrations.
+A member of his team will be on hand to help distribute materials if the session includes a hands-on activity.
+Details will be confirmed after booking.

 Audience Seating

-The distance from the first row of seats or tables to the stage (performing area) should be as small as possible.
-Speakers often joke about Death Valley – the greater the valley between the stage and the front row, the greater the likelihood the presentation is going to die.
-When possible, please keep Steve as close to the audience as possible.
+Keep the first row as close to the stage as possible.
+There’s a reason speakers call it Death Valley — the bigger the gap between the stage and the front row, the harder the room is to work.
+Get Steve close to the audience.

 Stage / Riser

-A wide room set-up is vastly superior to a long room set-up.
-In other words, in a rectangular meeting room, place your stage in the middle of the long wall so the audience is evenly divided between left and right.
+A wide room is always better than a long one.
+In a rectangular space, place the stage along the middle of the long wall so the audience is evenly split left and right.

 Stage Lighting